billymfl/emailer/README.md

 ### Initial Configuration

 The .env file should be configured with a list of the email api SERVICES to use for sending an email.
-If more than one SERVICES is listed then the they will be tried in order if one fails.
+If more than one SERVICES is listed then they will be tried in order if one of them fails.

 ## Developing

-Here's a brief intro about what a developer must do in order to start developing the project further:
+To add a service

 ```shell
 git clone https://github.com/billymfl/emailer.git